mpichl87/Touchstone.jl/docs/src/index.md

 # Touchstone.jl

-Reads and writes 1 -4 port Touchstone V1.0 files.
+Parses and writes N-port Touchstone V1.0 files, streams and strings.

 See the [Index](@ref main-index) for the complete list of documented functions and types.